azat-co/ga-backbone/README.md

     ];
 ```

-This will be our apple *database* or REST API endpoint substitute to provide us with names and URLs to the images.
+This is our apple *database*. :-) Or to be more correct REST API endpoint-substitute which provides us with names and images URLs of the apples (data models).

+**Note**: This mock dataset can be easily substituted by assigning REST API endpoints of your back-end to `url` properties in Backbone.js Collections and/or Models.

-Now to make UX little bit better we can add a new route to the routes object in Backbone Route:
+Now to make the User Experience (UX) a little bit better, we can add a new route to the **routes** object in Backbone Route:

 ```javascript
     ...